 - Costs associated with a funeral and burial or cremation.

-Demands for economic damages must be supported by documentation – like hospital bills, pay stubs or tax forms, and receipts.
+Demands for these types of damages must be supported by documentation – like hospital bills, pay stubs or tax forms, and receipts.

 What Are Non-Economic Damages?

-Non-economic damages are awarded to compensate for consequences of a car accident that don’t have one specific financial value.
+They are awarded to compensate for the repercussions of a car accident that do not have one specific financial value.
 Rather, these are consequences that affect people in different ways and on different levels.
+They are often referred to as “pain and suffering” damages.

 - Mental anguish